Required Texts: these are the texts all students must read.

-The focus of the Creative Writing program is on the practice of writing, accompanied by the development of research, reading and analysis skills and understandings.
+The focus of the Creative Writing program and this unit, is on the practice of writing, accompanied by the development of research, reading and analysis skills and understandings.
 Students develop expertise through an integration of critical reflection, discussion, written analysis and reflection and individual creative practice.

 Learning activities in this unit include the reading, viewing and analysis of written texts, and participation in lectures, tutorial and/or seminars.
-Small and large group discussion and activities, and workshopping of work-in-progress key elements of the online and campus classroom practice.
-Students develop their writing expertise by producing writing in a range of genres or through specialisation in specific genres that include prose, poetry and nonfiction for adult and child audiences and readerships.
+Small group discussion and activities, and workshopping of work-in-progress key elements of the online and campus classroom practice.
+Students develop their writing expertise by producing writing in a range of genres or through specialisation in specific genres.

 Students are expected to initiate original stories, ideas or concepts, and are then guided in the refinement, development and completion of these works, and to identify and situate them in specific contexts, and for specific readerships.